British Museum

 What to expect

-The British Museum's collections are a reminder of a time when the British monarch ruled so much of the world.
-Opened in the 1850s, this was the first British collection that wasn't owned by the Crown or the Church, but was considered the property of the nation and made open to all.
-The setting, in a vast building in Bloomsbury, is an impressive one, made more so by an ultra-modern glassed Great Court designed by the eminent architect Norman Foster.
+The collections of the British Museum bear witness to the heyday of the British monarchy.
+Opened in the 1850s, the British Museum housed the first English collection not owned by the Crown or the Church, but considered the property of the nation and accessible to all.
+The setting, in the vast building in Bloomsbury, is impressive.
+It was designed by the eminent architect Norman Foster, in the spirit of a grand, ultra-modern courtyard.